 The man who was under investigation in the death of a township teenager is not facing criminal charges.

-Patrick Doyle, 54, a former township employee, was charged with drunk driving – a motor vehicle offense in New Jersey – after striking 19-year-old Anthony Briffa with his car the night of May 11, 2011.
+Patrick Doyle, 54, a former township employee, was – a motor vehicle offense in New Jersey – after striking 19-year-old Anthony Briffa with his car the night of May 11, 2011.

-Briffa, a student at Ocean County College, was riding his skateboard on Jordan Road when he was struck about 10 p.m. that night.
+Briffa, a student at Ocean County College, was riding his skateboard on Jordan Road about 10 p.m. that night.

 Maria Briffa, Anthony's sister, told Brick Patch that a grand jury declined to indict Doyle on any criminal charges, though officials with the Ocean County Prosecutor's Office would not comment on grand jury activity, saying the information could not be publicly released.